lalomorales22/penguins/docs/index.md

 ---
-summary: "Penguins is a multi-channel gateway for AI agents that runs on any OS."
+summary: "Penguins is a private self-hosted gateway with a browser Control UI and CLI."
 read_when:
   - Introducing Penguins to newcomers
 title: "Penguins"
 ---

-# Penguins 🦞
+# Penguins

 <p align="center">
     <img